JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_integration.md

       "vue-components": [
         {
           "name": "MyVueComponent",
-          "description": "This is the component uyou always needed in your application", "props": [
+          "description": "This is the component you always needed in your application", "props": [
             {
               "name": "listen-to",